Dual representations for quasiconvex compositions with applications to systemic risk measures: Naturally quasiconvex vector-valued functions

 \section{Naturally quasiconvex vector-valued functions}

 Throughout this section, let $\X,\Y$ be Hausdorff locally convex topological vector spaces with vector preorders $\leq_C,\leq_D$, where $C\subseteq\X$ and $D\subseteq\Y$ are closed convex cones.
 We denote by $2^\Y$ the power set of $\Y$.
 Let $f\colon \Y\to\overline{\R}$ and $g\colon\X\to\Y$ be functions.
-The main purpose of this paper is to provide a dual representation for a quasiconvex composition of the form $f\circ g$.
-While \Cref{sec:quasicon} provides the background for the study of extended real-valued function, we dedicate this section to the study of vector-valued functions.
+Our goal is to provide a dual representation for a quasiconvex composition of the form $f\circ g$.
+While \Cref{sec:quasicon} provides the background for extended real-valued functions, we dedicate this section to vector-valued functions.